En / Ru

 • Good caviar consists of round eggs.
 If the eggs are shapeless, wrinkled, and do not fit snugly together, you do not need that product.

-• The caviar should be crumbly, and all the eggs should be same colour.
+• The caviar should be crumbly, and all the eggs should be the same colour.

 • The eggs should be resilient, but at the same time soft.
 Hard and very salty caviar is poor quality.

-What to do if you run into a bear?
+What should you do if you run into a bear?

-In Kamchatka they say, "fed a bear - killed a bear".
+In Kamchatka they say, feed a bear — kill a bear.
 Bears crawl into the trash looking for food and this is a real problem in the region.
 The locals tried to solve it.
 In the wild, you can easily see bears nose to nose.
-There is a chance that a bear prefers to get out of your way; it is also shy.
-But there are times when an animal is irritated and aggressive with something, for example, a bear that has not slept and woke up early from its hibernation.
+There is a chance that a bear will prefer to get out of your way; it is also shy.
+But there are times when an animal is irritated or aggressive for some reason, for example, a bear that has not slept enough and has woken up early from hibernation.
 If the beast feels threatened, it will defend itself.
-Dangerous are meetings with bears who are protecting their cubs or with a hungry bear who has just found food for himself.
+Encounters with bears protecting their cubs are dangerous or with a hungry bear that has just found food.
+And then you appear.
 And here you are.
-The fact that a bear is aggressive can be understood by the following signs: the bear stares at the victim, opens its mouth, and drool spills out, the beast lowers its head, its hair rises, its paws on the ground, it growls and rushes.
+The fact that a bear is aggressive can be understood by the following signs: the bear stares at the victim, opens its mouth, and drools, the beast lowers its head, its hair rises, stamps its paws on the ground, it growls and rushes.
 However, identifying a threat will be quick and, most importantly, intuitive.

 A set of simple rules to avoid a bear attack: